 The word “Value” by itself is not very helpful.
 In business appraisal work, a number of different standards of value are often employed depending on the purpose and use of the appraisal.
 The following standards of value are the most common:

-- Fair Market Value is defined as the price at which a business would change hands between a willing buyer and a willing seller when the former is under no compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of relevant facts.
-It is generally also understood that the parties have has the ability to buy or to sell and the transaction will be in cash or cash equivalents.
-In the United States, this value is the most widely recognized and accepted value related to business valuations.
+- fair Market Value is defined as the price at which a business would change hands between a willing buyer and a willing seller when the former is under no compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of the relevant facts.
+It is generally also understood that the parties have the ability to buy or to sell and the transaction will be in cash or cash equivalents.
+In the United States, this value is the most widely recognized and accepted value related to business valuations;

 Commonly Used Business Appraisal Methods

 A company’s historical financial statements cannot be used by themselves to determine the value of a business.
 Financial statements are prepared according to generally accepted accounting principles (GAAP).
 GAAP relies on the historical cost of assets or the price paid for them at the time of acquisition.
 Additionally, depreciation, amortization, and some other expenses are applied based on accounting rules not on economic realities.
 Historical financial statements do not show any goodwill or other intangible asset value that may be in place due to the successful operation of the business over a number of years.
 Other intangible assets that may not be reflected on company financial statements include such things as proprietary lists, beneficial contracts, below market leases, patents and applications for patents, copyrights, trademarks and brand names, subscriptions and service contracts, franchise agreements, and in-house developed software.

 When appraising a company, historical financial statements are used to help assess risk and to project likely future returns.

 Valuation methods typically fall under one of three basic appraisal approaches: the asset approach, the market approach, or the income approach.